 The collection unites an impressive concentration of works by West African authors, mainly from the 19th and 20th centuries, making it a unique and valuable resource for scholars interested in the production of Islamic knowledge in West Africa (for more information on this tradition, see “Historical Context”).
 It is especially strong in works from northern Nigeria (Kano in particular) but also includes items from Ghana, Senegal, and Mali.
 The works cover a wide range of subjects, including poetry, Arabic grammar, history, theology, Sufism, law, astronomy, and numerology.
 Highlights include the collection’s rich body of work on the Tijâniyya Sufi order, fine examples of Hausa poetry, and writings on medicine and healing.

-This website provides access to the catalog, which contains entries from four separate collections: The Umar Falke Collection, The John Paden Collection, The John Hunwick Collection, and The University of Ghana Collection.
+This website provides information about the catalog, which contains entries from four separate collections: The Umar Falke Collection, The John Paden Collection, The John Hunwick Collection, The University of Ghana Collection, and access via NUsearch, Northwestern Library's discovery search tool.

 Support for the initial cataloging of the collection in the 1990s was provided by the National Endowment for the Humanities.
 Between 2005 and 2007, the Andrew W. Mellon Foundation provided a grant to the Institute for the Study of Islamic Thought in Africa (ISITA) at Northwestern’s Program of African Studies to complete the catalog and make it web-accessible.